input-output-hk/essential-cardano-content/content/article/a-list-of-community-built-developer-tools-on-cardano.md

 *   [Oura](https://github.com/txpipe/oura): a Rust-native implementation of a pipeline that connects to the tip of a Cardano node through a combination of Ouroboros mini-protocols (using either a UNIX socket or TCP bearer).

-*   [UTxO selection benchmark](https://github.com/dcSpark/utxo-selection-benchmarking): a library that can be used to compare the algorithms: how they behave, how they affect the fees, and what will be the final UTXO sets.
+*   [UTXO selection benchmark](https://github.com/dcSpark/utxo-selection-benchmarking): a library that can be used to compare the algorithms: how they behave, how they affect the fees, and what will be the final UTXO sets.

 *   [Wallet OneBox](https://github.com/txpipe/wob): provides a single cohesive tool that one can use to set up downstream indexers and RPC services required to support common endpoints needed to run a wallet.